enyo/iris/index.md

 All communication is handled by the *remote services library*.
 You don't ever need to think about how the data is being transferred.
-All you need to think about is: what message do I send the remote service, and what message do I want to get back.
+All you need to think about is: what message do I send to the remote service, and what message do I want to get back.

 ## Error handling